cduguet/what-can-i-eat/docs/design-system.md

 This app uses a modern, theme-driven design system built on top of React Native Paper (Material 3) and a custom Liquid Glass aesthetic.
 The design emphasizes clarity, accessibility, and visual warmth using teal as the primary brand color with cream and brown neutrals.

+Flat iOS‑leaning Refresh (September 2025)
+- Cards → Sections: we removed most heavy cards in primary flows.
+Use flat sections with generous spacing and light dividers.
+Rounded corners reserved for images, pills, and buttons.
+- Large visuals: introduce a circular progress ring for results and big iconography where helpful.
+- Pills everywhere: category counts, preferences, and quick filters use pill chips with semantic colors.
+- Buttons: full‑width, pill‑shaped primary actions.
+Subtle secondary actions use neutral surfaces.
+- Header bars: light, border‑bottom only; no solid brand color bars.

 Key Goals
 - Cohesive theming: consistent colors, spacing, and typography across all modules.
 - Modern surfaces: soft elevation, rounded corners, and optional glass effects.